jmblankman/Relational-Database-Sheet-Metal-Shop/README.md

 This repo includes files related to a graduate school project wherein I created a mockup relational database for my dad's sheet metal shop.

 The following files are included:
-- .sql file including the original SQL code
+- .sql file including the original mySQL code
 - .pgn file that displays the final reverse engineered model

 <div>